Mayoral election: London's housing crisis

 He said he has given up trying to buy as it was too difficult to get a mortgage.

 "All my friends in the north are buying houses so it's a bitter pill to swallow.
 I can't do my job anywhere else so I need help.
 It should be a little easier to get on the housing ladder," he said.

-"We need to look at the renting market and make some more social rather than build new builds."'Locked out'
+"We need to look at the renting market and make some more social rather than build new builds."

 Housing charity Shelter has launched a campaign ahead of the mayoral election to push for as much emphasis on housing as there has been on transport.

 Shelter's chief executive, Campbell Robb, said: "Decades of failure to build enough affordable housing has left huge swathes of Londoners locked out of home ownership, pushed into a revolving door of private let after private let."